-Timisoara is full of beautiful town squares and architectural marvels.
+The beautiful city of Timisoara is full of charming town squares and architectural marvels.
 It’s the westernmost major city in Romania and one of the most underrated cities in Europe in my opinion.

 Timisoara’s architecture can rival that of Vienna.
 In fact, it’s aptly called “Little Vienna.”
 Once travelers and tourist catch wind of Timisoara it will explode into the limelight as Prague has over a decade ago.
 It’s one of the most beautiful and coolest cities I’ve ever visited in Europe.

 It’s a decent hotel but not the cheapest option in the area.
 Centrally located as the name implies.
 It’s very close to all the major attractions in the city.
 If you’re traveling solo you should check out the Downtown hostel nearby.